opp1231/denoise_and_translate/README.md

 #### Steps:
 1. Create a new python environment with your preferred environment manager (we suggest miniforge)
 2. Install the dependencies from requirements_processing.txt
-3. Ensure you are in the code working directory
+3. Ensure you are in the rcan working directory
 4. Run
     ```
     python hist_match.py /path/to/reference/dir/ /path/to/input/dir/